NDCLab/tfpca-tutorial/README.md

 3) A copy of eeglab2021.0 (https://sccn.ucsd.edu/eeglab/downloadtoolbox.php);
 4) A coput of the Time-Frequency Toolbox (TFTB) (http://tftb.nongnu.org).

 Currently, the TFPCA-Tutorial relies on MATLAB-based programming, and thus, requires that users have a valid MATLAB license to run the tutorial.
 Assuming a valid MATLAB license and install, the tutorial contains all additional toolboxes and scripts needed to run the analyses described.
 Note that while the TFPCA-Tutorial currently relies on MATLAB, we plan to update the tutorial to remove the MATLAB requirement, either through an Octave or Python port of the code.
-Additionally, we have plans to update the tutorial to accept BIDS data and run within. afully containerized environment (Docker/Singularity).
+Additionally, we have plans to update the tutorial to accept BIDS data and run within. a fully containerized environment (Docker/Singularity).
 If you are interested in contributing to future developments for the TFPCA tutorial please contact us.

 ## Quick Start